apwbs/MARTSIA-EVM-OnChain/README.md

 # MARTSIA-EVM-OnChain

-**Multi-Authority Approach to Transaction Systems for Interoperating Applications - Ethereum Virtual Machine - on Chain**
+**Multi-Authority Approach to Transaction Systems for Interoperating Applications**
 ****

-This version of MARTSIA-EVM carries out the request and transmission of key segments between the Reader and Authorities through the blockchain using RSA encryption.
+This version of MARTSIA-Demo carries out the request and transmission of key segments between the Reader and Authorities through the blockchain using RSA encryption.

-For the main details on MARTSIA-EVM, refer to the main version [MARTSIA-EVM-TLS](https://github.com/apwbs/MARTSIA-EVM-TLS), where the request and transmission of key segments between the Reader and Authorities are performed via TLS connections.

 ## Wiki
 For a detailed documentation and step-by-step tutorial to run this version locally, check out the [Wiki](https://github.com/apwbs/MARTSIA-Demo-KoB/wiki).